 Working outside in the Summer next to glazed panelling in offices can also be very hot work.
 Working outside with asbestos enclosures is another example.
 Basically, you have built a mini greenhouse!
 It can get really hot in there because it is essentially polythene sheets and radiates the sun.

-Why is heat a problem for asbestos operatives?
+Why is heat a problem?

 Heat can make asbestos enclosures fail.
 The sun and heat affects the glue and the tapes that hold the enclosures up.
 Basically, the glue and tapes degrade, don’t bond well and essentially melt.